 Soldo Fees: How Much Does Soldo Cost?

-Soldo offers three main account options, two of which you need to pay for.
+Soldo offers two main account options.
 Regardless of which package you opt for, you will always pay a £5 issuance fee per physical pre-paid card, and £1 per virtual card.

 Nevertheless, as each account option offers different features and benefits, we’ve broken them down in more detail below.

-On top of getting all of the features available in the free package, you have access to much more advanced CSV data.
+With the pro plan you have access to much more advanced CSV data.
 This is crucial if you are looking to export your expense data to a third party accounting system like Sage or QuickBooks.

 The Soldo Pro option also enables your employees to digitally attach expense receipts, and you can set-up automatic card top-ups.
 Regarding the former, this is probably the most important feature when using Soldo.